Sshashank0743/Awesome_SQL/INSERT/MOVIES_DATA/README.md

 | 4	| 8.1	| 289916256	| 272900000
 | 2	| 7.2	| 162798565	| 200600000
 | 13	| 7.2	| 237283207	| 301700000

+## Exercise 1 — Tasks

+* Add the studio's new production, Toy Story 4 to the list of movies (you can use any director)
+* Toy Story 4 has been released to critical acclaim!
+It had a rating of 8.7, and made 340 million domestically and 270 million internationally.
+Add the record to the BoxOffice table.